tytydraco/yessleep/out/An_App_Used_By_Billionaires.md

 "Mmm."

 "So I asked around.
 If y-you know.
 Anyone knows anything.
 And."
 He stared at me.
 "It was just some app.
 Asking me to do a bunch of nothing.
 And that morning.
 A contract popped up asking me to give Frank all sorts of papers.
 Send over calls.
 Referrals.
 Stuff like that.
 Keep him busy any time he looked open.
 For no reason, all morning.
 But after I heard what happened.
 I figured.
 It must have been me.
-I took up too much of his morning.
-And he died.
+I took up too much of his time.
+And he died because of me.
 But, it was management.
 Oh thank God."

 &#x200B;